 Welcome Bonus of 5% of starting salary and Relocation Packages of upto £8000 available (subject to t&c's)

-The Unit provides assessment and interventions for clients, operates seven days a week and is accessible 24hrs per day.
+Keats Ward is a Male Psychiatric Intensive Care Unit, and provides assessments and interventions for patients, and operates seven days a week and is accessible 24hrs per day.

 Main duties of the job